Leaky Gut: How & Why To Fix this Important Problem

 1) Include anti-inflammatory foods that are nutrient dense

-- This means eliminating or greatly reducing added-sugar and alcohol from your diet.
+- This includes eliminating or greatly reducing added-sugar and alcohol from your diet.
 Candida and yeast thrive on sugar, and yeast overgrowth is one of the things that causes problems with the gut lining.

 - Stick with a varied diet of whole and unprocessed foods.
 This will bring a diversity of good bacteria into your gut to support the lining and gut integrity.
 It is worth noting that gut bacteria are related to the bacteria found in the soil – so my recommendation is to shop at your local market if you can, rather than your supermarket, so that foods are fresher and more in their natural state.